dahlia/fedify/docs/manual/pragmatics.md

 new Person({
   name: "Fedify Demo",
   preferredUsername: "demo",
-  summary: "This is a Fedify Demo account",
+  summary: "This is a Fedify Demo account",  // [!code highlight]
   // Other properties...
 })
 ~~~~